 We identified the following issues in the audit of Kent County Council's 2019/20 financial statements, which resulted in 4 recommendations being reported in our 2019/20 Audit Findings report.
-We are pleased to report that management have implemented two of our recommendations.
-As a the date of writing this report, work is still ongoing to assess whether appropriate action has taken place to address the two other issues.
+We are pleased to report that management have implemented two of our recommendations and work is still on going in relation to one.
+The control issue in relation to the group accounts has not been addressed and remains a control issue going into 2021/22.

-Α S S е S S m 16 91 n t

-Issue and risk previously communicated

-Update on actions taken to address the issue

-TBC

-Group accounts issue:

-In 2019-20 the Council produced group accounts for the first time.
+Assessment Issue and risk previously communicated Update on actions taken to address the issue X Group accounts issue: In 2019-20 the Council produced group accounts for the first time.
 The working papers provided to support this process were extensive and detailed and documented the process, sources of information and any judgements.
+The draft group accounts were submitted for audit at the start of October.
+A full suite of working papers were not provided until November.
+Management must continue to work with key stakeholders to ensure the production of the group accounts is in line with the closedown timetable.
 However, discussing the group accounts consolidation process with management, and on review of the working papers, several areas where the processes could be improved for future years were identified.
 Without the information from counterparties which provide the appropriate level of detail, there is a risk that there will be significant unexplained differences between data.
 In addition, without the level of detail in the returns to enable the expected disclosures in the group accounts there is a risk the group reported will not be able to comply with the requirements of the accounting framework.

-The returns required from consolidating bodies and schools should be reviewed to ensure they include the detail of the intragroup transaction to enable eliminations on consolidation to be matched in full and reduce the level of judgement in the process.
+Management update: The previous year's issue on the intra group transactional data was primarily due to the cyber- attack on Commercial Services, which meant that we couldn't match in detail as the information wasn't available.
+This issue did not occur this year but the timeliness of the working papers was due to resource issues and changing roles within the team.
+A dedicated resource for group accounts has now been appointed which will allow improvements to be made.
+Recommendation: The returns required from consolidating bodies and schools should be reviewed to ensure they include the detail of the intragroup transaction to enable eliminations on consolidation to be matched in full and reduce the level of judgement in the process.

-We are unable to conclude on whether this recommendation has been implemented as we are awaiting receipt of the draft group accounts and supporting working papers.